-Are you not paying a parking fee where it is required?
+Are you not paying parking fees where required?
 Or are you paying too little?
 Then you may receive a parking ticket.
 You will receive a letter at home.

-You may also be fined.
-For example, you will receive a fine if you park incorrectly.
-You can object to the parking ticket or fine.
+You may also receive a fine.
+For example, you will receive a fine if you park illegally.
+You can appeal against the parking ticket or fine.

 Approach